| home |

 shown by the exhibitor.

-Fig 4 Overprint ONE PENNY on 6d
+Fig 4 Overprint Sub-charge ONE PENNY on 6d

 Fig 5 New Ledged The last of the newspaper stamps was issued by the Commissioner of Transport a 1d [fig 6] & 3d in 1938.
 Available in sheets.
 A small plating study should reward if shown.